schillerlab/sc-toolbox/README.rst

    :alt: Black

 .. warning::
     This package is still under heavy development.
-It is primarily designed for in-house analyes at the `Theislab <https://github.com/theislab>`_ and `Schillerlab <https://github.com/schillerlab>`_.
+It is primarily designed for in-house analyses at the `Theislab <https://github.com/theislab>`_ and `Schillerlab <https://github.com/schillerlab>`_.
 Don't yet expect it to be well tested or documented.
     However, contributions are highly welcome and we will provide guidance if required.